pgonzaleznetwork/HappySoup.io/README.md

 * Intuitive UI, easy to follow tree structure
 * Log in from anywhere, no installation required
 * Available for self-hosting locally or on your own Heroku account

+# "Where is this used?"

+The "Where is this used?" search is very similar to the one found in the Salesforce UI